MattNolanLab/Ramsden_MEC/README.md

 ## Notes

 The Ipython notebook and accompanying files contain the workflow for registering images using the ABA.
+You can view this notebook here: http://nbviewer.ipython.org/github/MattNolanLab/Ramsden_MEC/blob/master/ABA%20Registration%20Pipeline.ipynb

 Each code block in the notebook should be able to be run independently in a particular session, though of course some depend on others having been run at some point in the past (such as image download).